metaplex-foundation/developer-hub/src/pages/mpl-hybrid/create-escrow.md

 #### uri

 This is the base uri for your metadata pool.
-This needs to be a static uri which also contains your metadata json files at sequential destination. ie:
+This needs to be a static uri which also contains your metadata json files at sequential destination. i.e:

 ```
 https://shdw-drive.genesysgo.net/.../0.json